Jbenav200/pytools/README.md

 - Bubble Sort
 - Bubble Sort Reversed

+## Use Cases

+- A company has customers who bring in annual revenue, you want to list those customers in order of smallest revenue to largest

 ### Resource

 A great resource I use to advance my python skills is [geeksforgeeks](https://geeksforgeeks.com/).